sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-2.md

     - `Number`
     - `Boolean`
     - `Array`
+- **1 point**: Document this activity in a Code Journal section of the project README (see last step in the [Instructions](#instructions)).

 ---

 ## Instructions
-Copy/download/clone these starter files into your workspace.
-Complete the following instructions in `client.js`:
+Copy/download/clone these [starter files](https://gist.github.com/acidtone/383cf362c923f5126ecb32621dc7c0d4) into your workspace.
+In `client.js`:
 1. Declare a variable with a name of your choice.
 2. Assign this variable a value of your choice.
     - Suggestions for beginners: